 Misalignment, poor gluing, and coil gap fragments are examples of factory defects that could cause your soundbar’s speakers to get blown out.
 Since you want to catch this in time for the warranty repair, it's a good idea to really crank the unit when you first get it, not loud enough to blow it, but at an appropriately high volume that it's designed for, to stress test it.

 This is one of the most common reasons for speaker blowouts.
-Manufacturers generally apply very rigorous testing standards to avoid this, but if you work your soundbar too hard for a prolonged period of time, something is going to give.
+Manufacturers generally apply very rigorous testing standards to avoid this, but if you work your soundbar too hard for a prolonged period of time, something is going to give, which is another reason why you should remember to turn it off once you're done using it as well (more on that in our tutorial).
 This can sometimes be caused by mismatched amps and speakers.

 We've written on the blog before about how you can't damage your speakers from underpowering them, but the opposite is definitely true.
 So you'll want to briefly pause and think twice when buying an amplifier to power your soundbar, to make sure the wattages match (or are at least in the same range).

 An electrical power surge can easily blow your soundbar’s speakers.
 The excess power overloads the voice coil, burning it and therefore rendering the affected speaker unusable.
 Connecting the speaker to a high-quality surge protector (which you may have the other equipment nearby connected to) is great insurance against this.